vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

          associated with a key.

       *error*
-         One of VSGetPropErrors_, peSuccess on success.
+         One of VSMapPropertyError_, peSuccess on success.

          You may pass NULL here, but then any problems encountered while retrieving the property will cause VapourSynth to die with a fatal